Skip to content

 A woven panel from Urban Constructions 2005

-In the meantime, this is a woven panel from the Urban Constructions series I exhibited at M16 Artspace, Kingston, ACT in mid 2005.
+I’m setting up my home studio in Canberra.
+Until my next post, this is a woven panel from the Urban Constructions series I exhibited at M16 Artspace, Kingston, ACT in mid 2005.